-There was no issuance of new shares and debentures during the financial year.
+There were no debentures issued during the financial year.

 OTHER STATUTORY INFORMATION

 Before the financial statements of the Group and the Company were made out, the Directors took reasonable steps:-

 - (a) to ascertain that action had been taken in relation to the writing off of bad debts and the making of provision for doubtful debts and satisfied themselves that all known bad debts have been written off and adequate provision for doubtful debts had been made; and - (b) to ensure that any current assets which were unlikely to be realised in the ordinary course of business including their value as shown in the accounting records of the Group and the Company have been written down to an amount which they might be expected so to realise.